GoogleChrome/developer.chrome.com/site/en/blog/renderingng-architecture/index.md

 {% Img
 src="image/ZDZVuXt6QqfXtxkpXcPGfnygYjd2/kCNDRcHDGun6wfUnEcbJ.jpeg",
-alt="Viz process diagram", width="800", height="479" %}
+alt="A diagram showing that the Viz process includes the GPU main thread, and the display compositor thread.", width="800", height="479" %}

-- The **GPU main thread** rasters display lists and video frames into GPU texture tiles, and draws compositor frames to the screen.
+- The _GPU main thread_ rasters display lists and video frames into GPU texture tiles, and draws compositor frames to the screen.
-- The **Display compositor thread** aggregates and optimizes compositing from each render process, plus the browser process, into a single compositor frame for presentation to the screen.
+- The _display compositor thread_ aggregates and optimizes compositing from each render process, plus the browser process, into a single compositor frame for presentation to the screen.

 Raster and draw generally happen on the same thread,